kevinxsteve/blogusers.db/README.md

 # blogusers.db
-A database of Entities Posts, Author, Tags, Tagsposts for a Blog User Blog
+A database for a Blog consisting of entities (Posts, Author, Tags, Tagsposts) User Blog

 - Name, Email, Creator | Author